carlosjhr64/ascii_mathematical_notation/Notation.md

 ## Words

 This list is not yet in order of precedence.
-It's just a tentative listing of a possible alphabet.
+It's just a tentative listing of a possible dictionary.
 The words I believe will be in the language I've marked with `Y` - that is, these are reserved words.
 The rest, I believe should be user definable.